 There are, of course, multiple ways to save money on any family vacation, and you can even visit Disneyland Resort on a budget with proper planning.
 We’ve collected some hacks to help keep costs in check because a trip to “The Happiest Place on Earth” is a bucket list trip for many and a major expense.

-While savings on airfare, hotels, and admission tickets may be the most financially significant, feeding your family is always a significant consideration on any vacation which we’ll also cover.
+While savings on airfare, hotels, and admission tickets may be the most financially significant, feeding your family is always a significant consideration on any vacation, which we’ll also cover.
 We also have a few tips for avoiding spending money unnecessarily while in the park.
 The bottom line though for saving money at Disneyland is developing a budget-focused game plan that everyone in your group is on board with.

-1. Figure Out Where the Value Is For You
+1. Figure Out Where the Value Is for You

 Saving money and getting a better value is not the same thing, but they aren’t mutually exclusive either.
-You will need to sit down as a family and decide what your priorities are in advance because you will likely spend some money in the park.
+You will need to sit down as a family and decide your priorities in advance because you will likely spend some money in the park.

 2. Buy Discounted Tickets